8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 Getting Started

 4/4 Time Signature – Gets four quarter notes per measure, quarter note gets the beat.
-4/4 time is very popular in all types of music.
+4/4 time is popular in all types of music.
 See another way to write a 4/4 time signature below.

 Common Time – A shorthand for 4/4 time.
 Another way to write the 4/4 time signature.